habibcilmd-cardiologist/dr-cil/content/en/services/cabg/index.md

       answer: "In some patients, yes.
 Decision is made by heart team."
 ---

 Heart bypass surgery is a surgical procedure that provides blood flow to the heart muscle by creating a new vessel pathway around blocked coronary arteries.
-Assoc.
+Cardiologist Assoc.
 Prof. Dr. Habib Çil has extensive experience in pre and post bypass surgery evaluation.

 ## What is Heart Bypass?